We believe Ethereum is a once-in-a-generation asset that will power the future of finance and the internet (Web3).

 In 2018, a group of crypto natives, traditional finance executives and venture capitalists came together to form Ether Capital.
 Our goal was to create a premium access point to Ethereum through the capital markets.

-Since then, Ethereum’s market cap has skyrocketed to US$220+ billion and the protocol has the most user activity of any decentralized network.
+Since then, Ethereum’s market cap has skyrocketed to a multi-billion-dollar protocol and has the most user activity of any decentralized network.
 It’s also the dominant smart contract platform and backbone for unparalleled innovation, such as non-fungible tokens (NFTs) and decentralized finance (DeFi).

 In December 2021, Ether Capital became the first public company in the world to stake a significant amount of ether to generate an attractive yield and revenue.

 As we transition from passive ownership of our assets to an operating business, we intend to use a portion of our staking revenue to build world-class tooling and infrastructure that supports the fast-growing industry.

 Ethereum is a leading smart contract blockchain that settles millions of dollars in transactions per day.
 We believe the majority of network activity, applications and tokenization will continue to take place on Ethereum, which is why Ether Capital is committed to supporting the development of key financial infrastructure.